Elehuris Montero Player Props: Rockies vs. Padres

 - Montero hit .233 with 14 doubles, a triple, six home runs and eight walks.

-- In 13 of 53 games last year (24.5%), Montero picked up an RBI, and four of those games (7.5%) included more than one RBI.
-He had three or more RBIs in one contest.
+- Montero picked up an RBI in 13 of 53 games last year, with multiple RBIs in four of them.
+He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.